Elegant-Queueing/q-backend/README.md

 Any test files can be found under test/ folder.
 The directory under this folder should exactly match that in src/ with each test file in those packages testing the corresponding source file.
 Currently, this is not setup and is a work in progress and will basically emulate the above once all the tests have been written.

-### Setup
+### Developer Setup
+- Set up an environment of your choice using the detailed environment setup instructions [here](#detailed-env)
+- Get the code using the ['Getting the code'](#detailed-code) section of this document.
+- Set up a database on Firebase using [this firebase setup](#detailed-firebase) section.
-Use the same steps mentioned in the [User Documentation/Setup](#user-setup) section to get everything setup.
-Also, install the Lombok plugin in your IDE so that the tags like @Data work.
+- Install the Lombok plugin in your IDE so that the tags like @Data work.

 ### Build, Run
 - After setting everything up, use the terminal to cd into the code repository.